postypython/jii/README.md

 You can add params, models, or urls as follows.

-Copy Jii.php to /path/to/application/protected/components
+## Configuring Yii
+Copy Jii.php to /path/to/application/protected/components.
 Add the following lines to your config/main.php:
 ```php
 	'jii' => array(
 		'class' => 'Jii',
 	),
 ```

-Sample usage:
+## Sample usage
 ```php

 	Yii::app()->jii->addParam('integer', 10);